 Because these fabrics were required to have excellent fire and heat resistance, asbestos was used in large amounts for their manufacturing.
 Nevertheless, textile mill workers came in contact with plenty of asbestos fibers by operating the machinery used to produce the fabrics, such as drying machines, boilers, and weaving machines.
 To make matters worse, the ventilation in textile mills was extremely poor, which only increased the extent of asbestos exposure among workers.

 The process of converting asbestos into usable fabric would involve many different workers and locations throughout the textile mill.
-Asbestos was delivered to textile mills to storage and when workers would move it from storage, they usually mixed it with cotton.
+Asbestos was delivered to textile mills for storage and when workers would move it from storage, they usually mixed it with cotton.
 Afterward, it was plied, which entails the arrangement of asbestos and cotton in alternating layers on the floor.
 The next step required these layers to be fed to a picker machine.
 It was followed by carding, the placing of cotton and asbestos fibers in parallel rows.
 Subsequently, the asbestos cards were spun into yarn and wound around spools.
 Following carding, the material was spun into yarn and weaved, knitted or crocheted into partially or completely final products.

 It is worthy of note that the heaviest asbestos exposure occurred during the weaving process, as threads were susceptible to rubbing together and thereby producing dust and lint, which released toxic fibers in the air the workers would breathe.
 Since asbestos was not deemed a dangerous material until the 1980s, textile mill workers were not provided with the protective equipment they needed on the job.
 Finally, the panels of the drying machines, as well as other machinery, were insulated with asbestos, which released carcinogenic fibers in the air when they were in use, further exposing workers to asbestos.